benmoran56/esper/README.rst

 5) Examples
 -----------

-See the **/examples** folder to get some idea on how a bare minimum game might be structured.
+See the **/examples** folder to get an idea of how the basic structure of a game looks.